cmgcds/fastvpinns/joss/paper.md

     \end{split}
 \end{align*}

-Where $K_k$ is the $k^{th}$ element in the domain, $v_k$ is the test function in the corresponding element. $L_v(W,b)$ is the loss function for the weak form of the PDE and $L_{\text{VPINN}}(W,b)$ is the loss function of the hp-VPINNs.
-For more information on the derivation of the weak form of the PDE and the loss function of hp-VPINNs, refer to [@anandh2024fastvpinns].
+Where $K_k$ is the $k^{th}$ element in the domain, $v_k$ is the test function in the respective element.
+Further, $L_v(W,b)$ is the weak form PDE residual and $L_{\text{VPINN}}(W,b)$ is the loss function of the hp-VPINNs.
+For more information on the derivation of the weak form of the PDE and the loss function of hp-VPINNs, refer to [@anandh2024fastvpinns] and [@ganesan2017finite]

 # Statement of need

 The existing implementation of hp-VPINNs framework [@hp_vpinns_github] suffers from two major challenges.
 One being the inabilty of the framework to handle complex geometries and the other being the increased training time associated with the increase in number of elements within the domain.
 In the work [@anandh2024fastvpinns], we presented FastVPINNs, which addresses both of these challenges.
 FastVPINNs handles complex geometries by using bilinear transformation, and it uses a tensor-based loss computation to reduce the dependency of training time on number of elements.
 The current implementation of FastVPINNs can acheive an speed-up of upto a 100 times when compared with the existing implementation of hp-VPINNs.
 We have also shown that with proper hyperparameter selection, FastVPINNs can outperform PINNs both in terms of accuracy and training time, especially for problems with high frequency solutions.

 Our FastVPINNs framework is built using TensorFlow 2 [@tensorflow2015-whitepaper], and provides an elegant API for users to solve both forward and inverse problems for PDEs like the Poisson, Helmholtz and Convection-Diffusion equations.The framework is well-documented with examples, which can enable users to get started with the framework with ease.
 The framework also provides an API to all the modules for users to write their custom functionalities.
-With the current level of API abstraction, users should be able to solve PDEs with less than 5 API calls as shown in the minimal working example section.
+With the current level of API abstraction, users should be able to solve PDEs with less than five API calls as shown in the minimal working example section.

-The ability of the framework to allow users to train an hp-VPINNs to solve a PDE both faster and with minimal code, can result in widespread application of this method on several real-world problems, which often require complex geometries with a large number of elements within the domain.
+The ability of the framework to allow users to train a hp-VPINNs to solve a PDE both faster and with minimal code, can result in widespread application of this method on several real-world problems, which often require complex geometries with a large number of elements within the domain.

 # Modules

-The FastVPINNs framework consists of five core modules, which are:
+The FastVPINNs framework consists of five core modules, which are Geometry, FE, Data, Physics and Model.
-\begin{itemize}
-    \item Geometry - This module handles mesh generation.
-    \item FE - This module handles the finite element test functions and their gradients.
-    \item Data - This module handles tensor assembly.
-    \item Physics - This module handles the tensor-based loss computation for the weak form of the PDE.
-    \item Model - This module handles the dense neural network for training the PDE.
-\end{itemize}

 ![FastVPINNs Modules](fastvpinns_modules.png){ height=50% }